-Lebanon Community Power will launch after administrative rules governing Community Power are adopted by the Public Utilities Commission.
-Rules are expected to require submission of Lebanon's Electric Aggregation Plan to the Commission in order to:

-- Provide formal notice that the City is planning to launch a Community Power program; - Authorize the City to request access to additional customer data from Liberty Utilities that will be needed for the implementation and administration of Lebanon Community Power.

-Over the course of 2020, Lebanon and other communities and advisors of the Coalition have actively participated in the informal rule drafting process by providing initial and subsequent sets of draft rules for review and refinement, arranging and facilitating bilateral meetings with utilities and other stakeholders, and leading stakeholder workshop discussions and editing sessions at the request of Public Utilities Commission staff.
+Rye Community Power will launch after administrative rules governing Community Power are adopted by the Public Utilities Commission.
+Rules are expected to implement the statutory requirements of RSA 53-E, such as by establishing parameters for the Town to receive access to customer data from Eversource that will be needed for the implementation and administration of Rye Community Power.
+Over the course of 2020, founding members of the Coalition have actively participated in the informal rule drafting process by providing initial and subsequent sets of draft rules for review and refinement, arranging and facilitating bilateral meetings with utilities and other stakeholders, and leading stakeholder workshop discussions and editing sessions at the request of Public Utilities Commission staff.
+Rye Community Power will coordinate with the Coalition to engage in the Commission's rule development process.